 Also, the YouTube videos aren’t necessarily organized in a manner that’s meant to be connected.
-They’re all quick help videos organized by topic, but you can’t really dig your fingers in and explore a topic from front to back on my YouTube channel like you can in the course library.
+They’re all quick help videos organized by topic, but you can’t really dig your fingers in and explore a topic from front to back on our YouTube channel like you can in our course library.

 3. What makes your approach to math different?
 Aren’t you just re-explaining the textbook concepts over and over again?